GAC Learning Catalogue

 This course is intended for employees who are interested in learning more about consular, either as consular backups at mission, emergency responders at Headquarters, or new consular employees.
 Learning Objectives: Upon completion of this course, p

-Core Training Program for Senior Trade Commissioners
+Core Training Program for Trade Commissioners and Assistants